Harassment And Bullying At Work Compensation How Much Can I Claim?

 It is important to note that this is not a complete list if the types of compensation that could be received due to a claim for bullying or harassment.
 They are merely some general guidelines.
 You will need to speak to a legal firm to find out more detailed information on the type of compensation you can claim, based on your unique case, and how much you might receive.

-If you have been the victim of bullying or harassment, we understand that you might feel embarrassed or self-conscious about speaking about it.
+If you have been the victim of harassment, we understand that you might feel embarrassed or self-conscious about speaking about it.
 This is simply part of being human.
 Rest assured that we treat each of our customers with the respect they deserve, and the sensitivity their compensation case requires.

 We will always offer you a completely free consultancy session, at the end of which we will let you know if your compensation claim for bullying is viable.
 We won’t waste your time making promises we can’t keep, and we will always have your best interest at heart.